griffithlab/pmbio.org/_posts/0004-02-02-Somatic_SNV_and_Indel_Filtering_Annotation_and_Review.md

 date: 0004-02-02
 ---

-#### **Somatic Variant Refinement**
+### **Somatic Variant Refinement**
 Automated pipelines can identify and filter many false variant calls that result from sequencing errors, misalignment of reads, and other factors; however, additional refinement of somatic variants is often required to eliminate variant caller inaccuracies.
 Following automated variant calling, heuristic filtering and manual review of aligned read sequences is required to identify a high-quality list of somatic variants.
 This process of filtering and manual review is deemed somatic variant refinement.
-Here we describe methods to filter the somatic variant identified by [insert variant calling method] for chromosome 6.
+Here we describe methods to filter the somatic variant identified by mutect, varscan, and strelka for chromosome 6.
 First we filter the VCF file using VAF, total coverage, and variant coverage.
 We subsequently describe the Integrative Genomics Viewer (IGV) and IGVNavigator, which can be used to standardize and streamline manual review.

 ##### **Somatic Variant Filtering**